Guidebook/code-challenges/web-team/back-end-challenges.md

 We use Python pervasively throughout our backend codebase, but use whichever language/framework you feel will solve the challenge effectively.

-## Algorithm Challenges

-### Sliding Number Search
+#### Shifted List Search

 We have a list of ordered integers (ex: `[1, 3, 7, 8, 9, 10, 11]`).
-Suppose we slice into that list at a random index and shift the "top" part of list to the "bottom" (maintaining the order of both halves of the list).
+Suppose we slice into that list at a random index and append the "top" half of list to the "bottom" (maintaining the order of both halves while doing so).
 Check the samples below for a better understanding of how the lists are mutated.

 **Challenge:** Write a function that returns the largest integer in the "shifted" list.